-Visit The Perth Mint
+12) Visit the Perth Mint

-You can find out all about the Mint’s history starting from gold digging legends to many other fascinating events that shaped the history of Western Australia.
+You can find out all about the Mint’s history starting from gold-digging legends to many other fascinating events that shaped the history of Western Australia.

-Ride Along Perth Beach Cycle Trails
+13) Ride Along the Perth Cycle Trails

 The South Perth Foreshore is also a great spot to ride your bike around, and has great views of the city.

-Play A Round Of Supa Golf
+14) Play a Round Of Supa Golf

-Visit The Fremantle Prison
+15) Visit the Fremantle Prison